 Sadly, I think “the punks” are missing the point.

-Rules of the audio cleanup game.
+Rules of the Audio Cleanup Game

-Since March I’ve received a lot of feedback regarding my cleaned up remix of the Gimp version of ‘Supernothing.’
+Since March, I’ve received a lot of feedback regarding my cleaned up remix of the Gimp version of ‘Supernothing.’
 (In case you’re not familiar with what I’m talking about, take a look at this post here.)
-In fact the .mp3 file generates the majority of the traffic that this site receives.
+In fact, the .mp3 file generates the majority of the traffic that this site receives.
 So much so that I needed to up my hosting plan.
-I don’t mind though.
-As a Streetlight Manifesto fan I’m just glad to be contributing and helping other people enjoy their music as much as I do.
-I’m really glad people are grateful for the work I did and I really appreciate the comments and messages regarding it.
-Most of which come from people from Skachilles (the official unofficial Streetlight Manifesto message board.)

-It’s because of those messages that I’m prompted to write this.
-The majority of them come with curiosity as to what I’m working on and encouragement that I work on more.
-Most ask me to take a crack at Catch-22‘s ‘Rules of the Game’ EP.
-I figured I should post something of a follow up to that since I get asked so often.
-Although I’m a graphic designer, not an audio engineer, back in March I was excited at the work I’d done and I took a serious stab at remixing ‘I’m Better Than You’.
+Although I’m a graphic designer, not an audio engineer, back in March, I was very excited by the work I had done.
+As such, I took a serious stab at cleaning up ‘I’m Better Than You.’
 I even went as far as to buy good studio headphones to work on the project.
-However, once I got into it I found that the recordings of ‘RotG’ are a bit more challenging than ‘Supernothing’ was.
-Partially due to the recording quality, partially due to the speed / intensity of the songs themselves and mostly due to my own lack of expertise.
+However, once I got into it, I found that the recordings of ‘Rules of the Game’ are a bit more challenging than ‘Supernothing’ was.
+Partially due to the recording quality, partially due to the speed/intensity of the songs, but mostly due to my personal lack of expertise.

-With ‘Supernothing’ there is a lot of silence and lows in the song.
+With ‘Supernothing,’ there is a lot of silence and lows in the song.
 That gives me more to work with to take out the ambient tape noise.
-When working with a song like ‘I’m Better Than You’ that’s not so much the case.
-Thus far I’ve had no luck with any of the other recordings and haven’t produced anything worth releasing or commenting on here.
-I haven’t given up entirely, but at this time it’s not within my skill level, nor is it high on my list of priorities.
+When working with a song like ‘I’m Better Than You,’ that’ is not the case.
+Thus far, I’ve had no luck with any of the other recordings and haven’t produced anything worth releasing or commenting on here.
+I haven’t given up entirely, but at this time, it’s not within my skill level, nor is it high on my list of priorities.
 (No offense!)
-While I appreciate all the encouragement and feedback, what it comes down to is… I’m a graphic designer, not an audio engineer.
-It’s just something I tried out and got lucky with.
-I’m going to keep trying and I’ll keep you guys posted should I manage any other future miracles, but I don’t want to get anyone’s hopes up too much.

 Thanks again for the interest and kind words, keep me in your bookmarks if something pops up, here will be where to find it.

-Killers singer offended by Green Day
+Killers singer ‘offended’ by Green Day

-Apparently Brandon Flowers, lead singer of The Killers, was a bit annoyed by Green Day‘s 2005 DVD ‘Bullet In a Bible’.
-In particular the performance of American Idiot and how Billie Joe pumps the audience during it.
+Apparently, Brandon Flowers, lead singer of The Killers, was a bit annoyed by Green Day‘s 2005 DVD ‘Bullet In a Bible’.
+In particular, the performance of American Idiot and how Billie Joe pumps the audience during it.

 “I just thought it was really cheap,” he explained.
 “To go to a place like England or Germany and sing that song – those kids aren’t taking it the same way that he meant it.
 And he [Billie Joe Armstrong] knew it.”